The Times

 The Times is a British daily national newspaper based in London.
 It began in 1785 under the title The Daily Universal Register, adopting its modern name on 1 January 1788.
-The Times and its sister paper The Sunday Times (founded in 1821), are published by Times Media, since 1981 a subsidiary of News UK, in turn wholly owned by News Corp.
-The Times and The Sunday Times were founded independently and have had common ownership only since 1966.
+The Times and its sister paper, The Sunday Times (founded in 1821), are published by Times Media, since 1981 a subsidiary of News UK, in turn wholly owned by News Corp.
+The Times and The Sunday Times were founded independently and have had common ownership since 1966.
 It is considered a newspaper of record in the UK.

 The Times was the first newspaper to bear that name, inspiring numerous other papers around the world.
-In countries where these other titles are popular, the newspaper is often referred to as The London Times or The Times of London, although the newspaper is of national scope and distribution.
+In countries where these other titles are popular, it has been referred to as The London Times or The Times of London, although the newspaper is of national scope and distribution.

 The Times had an average daily circulation of 365,880 in March 2020; in the same period, The Sunday Times had an average weekly circulation of 647,622.
-The two newspapers also had 600,000 digital-only paid subscribers as of September 2024.
-An American edition of The Times has been published since 6 June 2006.
+They also have 640,000 digital-only paid subscribers as of June 2025, with the number rising to 740,000 when including physical circulation paid subscribers.
+In the year June 2024 to June 2025, Times Media, the parent company of The Times and Sunday Times newspapers saw pre-tax profits rise +13% to £69.2 million ($92.7 million), operating profits of £73.3 million ($102.2 million) and revenues rising +2% to £390.7 million ($523.5 million).
+An American edition of The Times has been published since 6 June 2006 with it mainly being circulated in the New York City and Washington, D.C. metro areas.
 A complete historical file of the digitised paper, up to 2019, is available online from Gale Cengage Learning.
-The political position of The Times is considered to be centre-right.
-The Times and The Sunday Times launched their own radio station, Times Radio, in 2020.
-Its shows cover news and politics, both nationally and internationally, and had an average weekly reach of 604,000 listeners at the end of 2024.
+The Times and The Sunday Times launched their own radio station, Times Radio, in 2020; its shows cover news and politics, both nationally and internationally, and had an average weekly reach of 604,000 listeners at the end of 2024.